Kindergarten Registration

-Recent Changes in the Connecticut General Statutes will raise the age that children can start public school Kindergarten from age 5 on or before January 1 of the school year to age 5 on or before September 1 of the school year.
-This change in law will go into effect on July 1, 2024.
-Therefore, children entering Kindergarten in the fall of 2024 will need to be 5 on or before September 1, 2024.
+Changes in the Connecticut General Statutes raised age that children can start public school Kindergarten from age 5 on or before January 1 of the school year to age 5 on or before September 1 of the school year.
+This change went into effect on July 1, 2024.
+Therefore, children entering Kindergarten in the fall will need to be 5 on or before September 1st.

 We understand that changes in educational policies can raise questions, and we want to address any concerns you may have.
 Below please find a list of Frequently Asked Questions.
 If you have any further questions about this process, please contact your school principal.
 If you are not sure which school your child will attend, you may contact Central Office at 203-426-7606.